Monday, September 26, 2016

 Justin Charles posted this picture of himself wearing his Dunesteef shirt at Disneyworld today.

 I love it when people do this.
-It makes me smile to consider that there are people out their sporting our log as they walk around...and they're not me, because in my mind, I'm the only one who would be willing to wear that thing.
+It makes me smile to consider that there are people out their sporting our logo as they walk around...and they're not me, because in my mind, I'm the only one who would be willing to wear that thing.

 I designed that logo, and put an awful lot of blood, sweat, and tears into making the Dunesteef what it is, and it's so cool to see that it's got real fans.